 ISAs are not immune from inheritance tax (IHT) as they are from income and capital gains tax.

-This means that when you die, your ISA account is added to the value of your taxable estate like any other investment would.
+When you die, your ISA account is added to the value of your taxable estate like any other investment.

 The current IHT allowance threshold is £325,000, so the value of your taxable estate needs to be lower than this to avoid paying IHT.
 Your Stocks and Shares ISA will form part of this taxable estate.